-SSDs are the preferred choice of hard drive because of their durability and more lightweight design.
-More budget based models – Chromebooks almost exclusively – will use flash memory in place of an SSD.
-Don’t consider that a deal break, as they usually offer cloud storage as an alternative.
+SSDs are the preferred choice for hard drives because of their durability and more lightweight design.
+More budget-based models – Chromebooks almost exclusively – will use flash memory in place of an SSD.
+That doesn’t immediately have to be a deal-breaker, though, as they usually offer cloud storage to compensate.

 Almost all laptop models are going to come with an Intel Core i5 processor.
 The next step down – the Intel Core i3 – is suitable for watching movies and browsing the web but not much else.
 The Intel Core i7 is usually reserved for serious gamers.
 The Core i5 is the perfect middle ground when looking for the best student laptop, at least for the majority of students.

 How big is your laptop?
 How heavy is it?
 Will it hold together?
-If you want a laptop to last all four years, having strong build quality is going to be important.
-Pay attention to the actual components the case is made from, but also pay special attention to the hinges and the keyboard, as they can be a frustrating hassle if they fail.
+If you want a laptop to last all four years of your degree, having strong build quality is going to be important.
+Pay attention to the materials the case is made from, but also pay special attention to the hinges and the keyboard, as they can be a frustrating hassle if they fail.

 A Full HD display is the way to go for almost any student.
-720p is practically archaic – and while 4K is the new standard for TV, it’s much more expensive to get a laptop that supports 4K – and it will offer diminishing returns on a traditional 15.6-inch or smaller display.
+720p is practically archaic, and while 4K is the new standard for TV, it’s much more expensive to get a laptop that supports 4K and will offer diminishing returns on a traditional 15.6-inch or smaller display.